 Translational Medical Oncology

-Principal investigator: Prof. Dr. Stefan Fröhling, Division of Translational Medical Oncology, NCT Heidelberg/DKFZ
+Principal investigator: Prof. Dr. Stefan Fröhling

-More information: Division of Translational Medical Oncology
+More information: Translational Medical Oncology, DKFZ/NCT

 Our ambition is to improve the way we practice oncology towards a more rational and personalized approach.
-Our division, therefore, engages in all aspects of the translational research process, including one of the most comprehensive cancer molecular diagnostics programs worldwide (NCT/DKTK MASTER), clinically guided exploratory research projects, and – of particular relevance to prospective Heidelberg School of Oncology Fellows – the implementation of innovative clinical trials.
-Within the NCT/DKTK MASTER program, we have analyzed more than 1,800 tumor samples by whole-exome/genome and RNA sequencing and genome-wide DNA methylation profiling and discovered previously unrecognized recurrent genetic alterations – including complex genomic, epigenomic, and transcriptomic signatures – in various tumor types.
-In several cases, we have been able to decipher the functional and mechanistic consequences of genetic alterations identified in human cancer patients and, in select cases, feed the results back into the clinic, as exemplified by our recent discoveries of pharmacologically tractable NRG1 rearrangements in pancreatic ductal adenocarcinoma (Heining et al. Cancer Discov 2018) and genomic imprints of defective homologous recombination DNA repair (“BRCAness”) in bone and soft-tissue sarcomas (Chudasama et al. Nat Commun 2018, Gröschel et al. Nat Commun 2019).
-The ultimate clinical goal of MASTER is to move away from assessing the therapeutic activity of targeted, molecular mechanism-based therapeutic interventions on an individual-case basis.
-To this end, we are working, in close collaboration with the NCT Clinical Trial Center, on a continuously growing portfolio of cross-institutional basket trials that are linked to the MASTER platform and assume that the presence of a specific molecular marker predicts response to a targeted therapy independent of tumor histology.
+Our division, therefore, engages in all aspects of the translational research process, including one of the most comprehensive cancer molecular diagnostics programs worldwide (NCT/DKFZ/DKTK MASTER), clinically guided exploratory research projects, and – of particular relevance to prospective HSO Fellows – the implementation of innovative clinical trials.
+Within the NCT/DKTK MASTER program, we have analyzed more than 3,000 tumor samples by whole-exome/genome and RNA sequencing and genome-wide DNA methylation profiling and discovered previously unrecognized recurrent genetic alterations – including complex genomic, epigenomic, and transcriptomic signatures – in various tumor types (Horak et al. Cancer Discov 2021).

+In several cases, we have been able to decipher the functional and mechanistic consequences of genetic alterations identified in human cancer patients and, in select cases, feed the results back into the clinic, as exemplified by our discoveries of pharmacologically tractable NRG1 rearrangements in pancreatic ductal adenocarcinoma (Heining et al. Cancer Discov 2018), genomic imprints of defective homologous recombination DNA repair (“BRCAness”) in bone and soft-tissue sarcomas (Chudasama et al. Nat Commun 2018, Gröschel et al. Nat Commun 2019), and activating ERBB2 mutations in peripheral nerve sheath tumors (Ronellenfitsch et al. J Clin Invest 2020).